norcams/docs-enduser/docs/usecase-class-windows.rst

 each student is given their own pre-configured instance with a set of credentials.

 ..
-WARNING: This document is under development and may contain errors
+WARNING:: This document is under development and may contain errors

 Overview